SANTERÍA RHYTHMS

 Batás are the double-skinned hourglass drums in the cult music of the Yoruba people of Nigeria and Benin, also used in the African-American Santería religion in the Caribbean.
 They were exported there through the slave trade from West Africa to the Caribbean and South America during the 19th century.

-There are 3 sizes:
+There are 3 different sized drums:

 - Okonkolo, the smallest Batá